ChxrlieExe33/social-konnect-backend/README.md

 - Spring-security
 - ...

+# Notes

+- I am using this project to learn spring security, I won't be progressing the functionality of the app until I can create a JWT based authentication system.

 # Main goals for the project

 - Users can have 0-N posts, which in the beginning will have one photo per post, I will add video support later.